 Visit the USA Overview

 1. Day 1: Fly from Atlanta to Salt Lake City to West Yellowstone.
 From there, rent an RV and head east into Yellowstone National Park, the grandest place in the entire world that I've seen so far.
 California is very, very beautiful, and may be the most beautiful state.
 But the most beautiful and diverse scenery has to be in Yellowstone National Park.
 And Wyoming, for that matter, gives good competition to California as a state.
 So do Alaska and Washington.

-2. Day 2-3: From Yellowstone, head south to and then through the Grand Tetons on to Salt Lake.
+2. Day 2-3: Stay at Yellowstone National Park.
+Then from Yellowstone, head south to and then through the Grand Tetons on to Salt Lake on Day 3.
 From Salt Lake City, go south-east to the Arches National Park.
 I would kick myself for skipping Glen Canyon/Lake Powell.

 3. Day 4: Depart Arches National Park.
 Then go further south to Valley of the Gods, Monument Valley and Canyon de Chelley and maybe hit Four Corners if I was really bored.

-5. Day 6: And then further north to and through Zion National Park.
-Finally I would hit Bryce Canyon, which is also phenomenally beautiful and scenic.
+5. Day 6: From the Grand Canyon, I would head further north to and through Zion National Park.
+Finally I would hit Bryce Canyon (photos by QT Luong), which is also phenomenally beautiful and scenic.
+You absolutely have to go to Bryce!

 6. Day 7: At this point, I would be in grave danger of missing my return flight.
 The nearest airport would be either Las Vegas or Salt Lake.
 So I would head back there and fly home.

 Of course with this agenda, I would spend more time seeing things from the RV then actually visiting them or sleeping!
-A one week trip seems ludicrous, but with life the way it is today, it's sometimes a reality.
+A one week trip seems ludicrous, but with life the way it is today, such 'sampler' trips are sometimes an unfortunate reality.
 I once did do a similar mad dash from Albuquerque to Petroglyphs to El Mal Pais to Chaco Canyon (closed) to Aztec to Four Corners to Valley of the Gods to Monument Valley to Canyon de Chelley and back to Albuquerque in 48 hours several years ago.
 It was definitely a sampler package, but it was wonderful.
 I drove a heck of a lot from sun up to well beyond sunset, and almost missed my flight back to Atlanta!

+Visit the USA Overview